adamtheturtle/new-mac-setup/README.md

 * Download apps from [Get Mac Apps](getmacapps.com)
 	* Chrome
 	* Firefox
-	* Dropbox
 	* Alfred
 	* Steam
 	* VLC
 	* Spotify
 	* Transmission
-	* iTerm2
-* Sign in to Dropbox and sync desired directories

 * Download apps from the App Store

-## While waiting for iCloud and Dropbox sync
+## While waiting for iCloud sync

-We then wait to set up applications because iCloud and Dropbox are donwloading much of their data.
+We then wait to set up applications because iCloud is downloading much of their data.
-1Password requires Dropbox and having that available helps a lot.

 ### Finder